 Under the Regulations, the Environment Agency is required to prepare FRMPs for all of England covering flooding from main rivers, the sea and reservoirs.
-As such, the Humber FRMP16 has been published by the Environment Agency and sets out the proposed measures to manage flood risk in the Humber River Basin District from 2015 to 2021 and beyond.
+As such, the Humber FRMP17 has been published by the Environment Agency and sets out the proposed measures to manage flood risk in the Humber River Basin District (RBD) from 2015 to 2021 and beyond.
+The Humber FRMP for 2021 to 2027 is anticipated in Autumn 2022.

 FRMPs explain the risk of flooding from rivers, the sea, surface water, groundwater and reservoirs.
 FRMPs set out how risk management authorities will work with communities to manage flood and coastal risk over the period 2015-2021.
-Risk management authorities include the Environment Agency, local councils, internal drainage boards, Highways England and lead local flood authorities (LLFAs).
+Risk management authorities include the Environment Agency, local councils, internal drainage boards, Highways England and LLFAs.

-Each river basin district also has a river basin management plan, which looks at how to protect and improve water quality, and use water in a sustainable way.
+Each river basin district also has a river basin management plan, which looks at how to protect and improve water quality and use water in a sustainable way.
 FRMPs and river basin management plans work to a 6-year planning cycle.
 The current cycle is from 2015 to 2021, work is currently underway to revise the plans and all supporting assessments.
-The Humber FRMP has been developed alongside the Humber river basin management plan.
+The Humber FRMP has been developed alongside the Humber River Basin Management Plan (RBMP).
 Both flood risk management and river basin planning form an important part of a collaborative and integrated approach to catchment planning for water.
 The Humber RBD FRMP draws on existing policies and actions within reports and plans which have been prepared in the past such as the Ouse and Derwent Catchment Flood Management Plans (CFMP).